thecloudgarage/cf-s3-demo/README.md

 This is a simple example of using Amazon S3 (or a different S3-compatible service) for asset storage.
 It is an image catalog to which you can upload images and see them on the main page.

+## IMPORTANT INSTRUCTIONS., DONT MISS

+* The app uses a Gradle distribution version that is not compatible with Java 11.
+This means you will need Java 8 installed on your machine to build the app.
+I tried it with Java 11 and upgraded the Gradle version to 5.1.1 resulting into weird errors, which I didn't feel like troubleshooting, so stuck onto Java 8 and the included Gradle wrapper distribution.

+* You will not need Gradle installed system wide, as Gradle wrapper is included with appropriate settings.

+* You will need a pre-configured S3 bucket with List only public access.
+Go the S3 bucket's permission on the console > Access control lists > Everyone > List objects (don't need write permissions for public)

 ## Running Locally

 * Create a file called `application.yml` in `src/main/resources`.
 It should have the following structure (replace the values with those appropriate for your environment):